I refuse to pull dandelions from my yard during the first bloom. I don’t even let my husband mow.

 True, or wild dandelion is naturally leafy and delicious, producing fresh greens and sweet blooms.

-Seeds are available in a variety of packet sizes from True Leaf Market.
+Seeds are available in packets of 100 from Earthbeat Seeds.

 Wild dandelions, especially those that are foraged, can sometimes be on the bitter side, but there are a couple of named varieties cultivated to have a more mild flavor.

 ‘Amélioré à Coeur Plein’ produces an abundance of jagged leaves in a dense, compact clump which makes it ideal for growing in pots and containers.